zenstackhq/zenstack-docs/blog/next-rsc-blog/index.md

 ---
-title: Riding The New Wave - Full-Stack Development Using React Server Components With Minimum Code
+title: How About Building a Next.js App Without Any Client-Side Javascript Code?
+description: My experiences of building a pure server-side Next.js 13 app using React Server Components.
 tags: [nextjs, react, fullstack]
 authors: yiming
 date: 2023-10-25
 image: ./cover.png
 ---

-# Riding The New Wave - Full-Stack Development Using React Server Components With Minimum Code
+# How About Building a Next.js App Without Any Client-Side Javascript Code?

 ![Cover Image](cover.png)

 Next.js 13 ignited the first wave of attention to React Server Components (RSC) around the end of last year.
-Over time, other frameworks, like Remix and RedwoodJS, have also started to put RSC into their future roadmaps.
-Although it’s not a mainstream technology that developers use widely in production, I’m curious how it feels to build a “complete” app fully leveraging RSC - including component-level SSR and server actions for mutation.
-So, I set out to gain first-hand experience by rebuilding my favorite blogging app.
+Over time, other frameworks, like Remix and RedwoodJS, have also started to put RSC into their future road maps.
+However, the entire "moving computation to the server-side" direction of React/Next.js is highly controversial from the very beginning.

+With RSC and the (still experimental) server actions, it should be possible to build a full-stack app without any client-side Javascript code.
+How well does it really work?
+I set out to gain first-hand experience by rebuilding my favorite blogging app.
+Yes, it's a very simple app, but it could serve as a tangible way to understand the new patterns.
+At least part of it.

 <!--truncate-->